 For candidates who have their hearts set on relocating to (or remaining in) New York City, NYU Stern is a great option.
-This year, US News & World Report ranked NYU Stern the #10 Full-time MBA program and #4 Part-time MBA program.
+This year, US News & World Report ranked NYU Stern the #12 full-time MBA program and #4 part-time MBA program.

-Unlike many other top programs, the NYU Stern Full-time MBA has a Round 2 application deadline in November.
-This option is great if you cannot make the Round 1 deadline but prefer not to wait until January to submit everything.
+Unlike many other top programs, the NYU Stern full-time MBA has a round 2 application deadline in October.
+This option is great if you cannot make the round 1 deadline but prefer not to wait until January to submit everything.

 Round 3: January 15, 2022